bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md

     setup -c <node>:2130 -d '<description>' -n
     ```

-    >The `setup` command is used to initialize the Bitmark-CLI config file.
+    >The `setup` command initializes the Bitmark-CLI config file.
     >
     > **Global Options:**
     >* `network` - The network to which the command is sent.